GDevelopApp/GDevelop-documentation/docs/gdevelop5/GDevelop-Solutions-Provider-Program.md

 No, GDevelop will not assist with project management ressources once the contact between the Client and the Professional is stablished.

-**2. What kind of professionals can I expect to find on GDevelop's Solution Partner Program?**
+**2. What kind of professionals can I expect to find on GDevelop's Solutions Provider Program?**

 The profiles vary from visual artists and animators, sound designers and musicians, to game designers, game developers, and code developers.